edramoscm/lastfm-graphs/README.md

 <p>Anyway, now to the real thing.</p>

 <p>You should get the CSV with all your Last.fm data first.
-It shouldn't be impossible to data scrape it, but I got mine from <a href="https://benjaminbenben.com/lastfm-to-csv/">Benjamin BenBen's</a> website. </p>
+It shouldn't be impossible to data scrape it, but I got mine from <a href="https://benjaminbenben.com/lastfm-to-csv/">Benjamin BenBen's</a> website.</p>

-</p>You'll need the libraries data.table, ggplot2, plotly, lubridate and dplyr.
-Pay attention to the path to the CSV file, there are only two lines of code in which I commented, and the first one is for that.</p>

-<p>The second one isn't too far off.
-In line 13, change the name of the CSV file to your username's, just like the file you download from BenBen's website.</p>
+</p>You'll need the libraries data.table, ggplot2, plotly and dplyr.
+Pay attention to the path to the CSV file, there are only two lines of code in which I commented, and the first one is for that.
+The second one isn't too far off.
+In line 18, change the name of the CSV file to your username's, just like the file you download from BenBen's website.</p>

+<p>I recently added some lines to create PNG files with the results for the ggplot elements.
+Change "PATH/TO/PNG/WITH/ITS/NAME" to the file path and name you want, without the year or the ".png" at the end.
+This happens in lines 69, 129 and 194.</p>

+<p>The graphs' dimensions are 2400x1350 for the ones that go throughout the year and 1350x1350 for the last one, which is in polar coordinates.</p>

-<p>You should pay attention to lines from 169 to 174.
+<p>You should pay attention to lines from 186 to 190.
 Depending on your timezone, you may have to change "[TIMEZONE]" to whatever your timezone actually is.</p>

 <p>Get creative!
 Try to make a regression, for example!
 My plotly graph ended up close to a y=A/x^0.5 + B, what about yours?</p>